gwen-marina/backend_mod_1_prework/section2/reflection.md

 ### If Statements

 1. What is a conditional statement?
-Give three examples.
+Give three examples. if this is true do this, elsif it isn't true do this, else none of those are true do this
 1. Why might you want to use an if-statement?
+If you want to check more than one condition

-1. What is the Ruby syntax for an if statement?
+1. What is the Ruby syntax for an if statement? if this condition then return this
+ (elsif if needed)
+ (return this)
+ else
+ return this
+ end

-1. How do you add multiple conditions to an if statement?
+1. How do you add multiple conditions to an if statement? with elsif

-1. Provide an example of the Ruby syntax for an if/elsif/else statement:
+1. Provide an example of the Ruby syntax for an if/elsif/else statement: if conditional [then] code...
+[elsif conditional [then]
+code...]...
+[else
+code...]
+end

-1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?
+1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement? no

 ### Methods